Situated at the foothills of the Sierra Nevada mountain range, Alabama Hills is one of the most underrated places in California.

 About Alabama Hills

-There are so many incredible perks about visiting Alabama Hills recreational area.
+There are so many incredible perks to visiting Alabama Hills recreational area.

 It’s close to the mountains, offers tons of hiking and mountain biking trails to choose from (that are usually empty), and easy access to geological wonders like Mobius Arch and Boot Arch.